-You know if you have urinary incontinence (UI).
-You are one of the millions of women who experience a loss of bladder control when you cough, sneeze or exercise.
-Or maybe you feel a sudden need to urinate just before you experience a gush of urine.
+You know if you have urinary incontinence.
+You are one of the millions of women who are experience a loss of bladder control (UI) when you cough, sneeze or exercise.
+Or maybe you feel a sudden need to urinate just before you experience a gushing of urine.
 Some women experience this after childbirth or as they age.
-Although very treatable, many women never mention the problem to a healthcare professional.
-UI can be bothersome, even debilitating, and the fear of embarrassment interferes with enjoyment of time with family and friends.
+Although very treatable, many women never mention their problem to a healthcare professional.
+UI can be bothersome even debilitating and the fear of embarrassment interferes with enjoying activities with family and friends.

-Urinary incontinence is classified as a medical problem but there are behavioral techniques that you can use to control or reverse this condition.
-Medications or invasive surgical procedures can provide some relief, but do not treat the primary cause of functional urinary incontinence.
-Most often incontinence is caused by weakened pelvic floor muscles.
-What is needed is not a quick fix, but a way to increase the strength of these weakened muscles.
+Urinary incontinence is classified as a medical problem but there are behavioral techniques that you can try.
+Medication or invasive surgical procedures do not treat the cause of functional urinary incontinence.
+What is needed is a way to increase the strength of weak pelvic floor muscles.